AchimKern/poetry-managed-td/README.md

-Likely won't work on OSX

-This is just a proof of concept !
+This is a (windows only) proof of concept !
+You need to clone the repo, downloading zip won't work

 ### Demo repo for a poetry managed (TPM) touch designer project / component